TA Day: Graduate Student Conference on Teaching

 A-1 Preparing for Your First Lab

 What should I be doing before my first lab?
 How will I know what to say to my students?
-What is my job, anyway?
 This introductory session will prepare new TAs to facilitate their first lab sessions.

 OR